Tips to Choose the Right Structure for Business

 Business Entity Types

-The type of business entity chosen will chiefly depend on three significant factors.
+The type of business entity chosen will mainly depend on three significant factors.
 They are taxation, liability and flexibility required.
+In order to further explore these, let's take a look at the main structures.

 You can share all the profits between the partners.
 Each partner pays tax on their share of profits.
 The partners remain responsible for: